Losing weight can be a tough and frustrating process, especially when you feel like you’re doing everything right but still not seeing results.

 10. Eating hidden sugar

-Some common foods that contain high-levels of hidden sugar are:
+Some common foods that contain high levels of hidden sugar include:

 - Condiments like BBQ sauce and ketchup